dotnet/designs/accepted/2020/cbor/cbor.md

     public CborTag ReadTag() { throw null; }

     /// <summary>
-    ///   Reads the next data item as a semantic tag (major type 6),
-    ///   without advancing the reader.
+    ///   Reads the next data item as a semantic tag (major type 6), without advancing the reader.
     /// </summary>
-    /// <returns>The decoded <see cref="CborTag"/> value.</returns>
-    /// <exception cref="InvalidOperationException">
-    ///   the next data item does not have the correct major type.
-    /// </exception>
     /// <remarks>
     ///   Useful in scenaria where the semantic value decoder needs to be determined at runtime.
     /// </remarks>